davemorrissey/subsampling-scale-image-view/README.md

 Subsampling Zoom Image View
 ===========================

+**This library includes two classes, **`ScaleImageView`** and **`SubsamplingScaleImageView`**. **`SubsamplingScaleImageView`** is best for large images but doesn't support display of **`Bitmap`** objects or resources, and **`ScaleImageView`** supports **`Bitmap`** objects but not subsampling or large images.
+To decide which is best for you, see below.**

 #### Download the sample app

 [![Get it on Google Play](https://developer.android.com/images/brand/en_generic_rgb_wo_60.png)](https://play.google.com/store/apps/details?id=com.davemorrissey.labs.subscaleview.sample)

+Custom image views for Android with pinch to zoom, panning, rotation and animation support, with easy extension so you can add your own overlays and touch event detection.

-A custom ImageView for Android with pinch to zoom and subsampled tiles to support large images.
+`SubsamplingScaleImageView` uses subsampling and tiles to support large images.
 While zooming in, the low resolution, full size base layer is overlaid with smaller tiles at least as high resolution as the screen, and tiles are loaded and discarded during panning to avoid holding too much bitmap data in memory.

-Ideal for use in image gallery apps where the size of the images may be large enough to require subsampling, and where pinch to zoom is required to view the high resolution detail.
+This is ideal for use in image gallery apps where the size of the images may be large enough to require subsampling, and where pinch to zoom is required to view the high resolution detail.

-*This view doesn't extend `ImageView` and isn't intended as a general replacement for it.
-It's specialized for the display of much larger images than `ImageView` can display, so it's perfect for image galleries and displaying images from the camera.*
+*These views don't extend `ImageView` and aren't intended as a general purpose replacement for it.
+They're specialised for the display of photos and other large images, not the display of 9-patches, shapes and the other types of drawable that ImageView supports.*

 #### Image display
-* Display huge images, larger than can be loaded into memory
-* Show high resolution detail on zooming in
-* Tested up to 20,000x13,000px, though larger images are slower

 * Display images from assets or the file system
 * Automatically rotate images from the file system (e.g. the camera or gallery) according to EXIF
 * Manually rotate images in 90° increments
 * Swap images at runtime

+*`SubsamplingScaleImageView` only:*

+* Display huge images, larger than can be loaded into memory
+* Show high resolution detail on zooming in
+* Tested up to 20,000x13,000px, though larger images are slower

 #### Gesture detection
 * One finger pan